cldellow/cldellow.github.io/about.md

 _2014–present_.
 Scala/Clojure developer at Sortable.
 Ad tech integrations with all the major vendors.
 Big data ingestion, storage and query frameworks built on Hive, Spark and Presto.

 _2011–2014_.
 Scala developer at Snapsort Inc. Consumer recommendation engine website.
-Web crawling at scala.
+Web crawling at scale.
 Running infrastructure on AWS.
 Data modelling.

 _2008–2010_.
 C#/C++ developer at Microsoft Corp.
 Contributed authentication frameworks to the Windows Identity Framework in .NET and Active Directory Federation Services 2.0.